 Key Insights

-I identified six major flaws contributing to system failure, including a chat bug that resulted in a 10% lead loss and unmet expectations among digital-first users.
+Six major flaws contributing to system failure, including a chat bug that caused 10% lead loss.

 Searchability